-It’s a tender moment snapped just seconds after birth – a mum cradling her newborn, but instead of kissing her baby, she licks him gently.
+It’s a tender moment snapped just seconds after birth – a mum cradling her newborn, but instead of kissing her baby, this mum gently licks her baby.

 Why some mums want to lick their babies

 Birth Doula Flor Cruz says it’s perfectly normal to want to lick your newborn.

 “Mammals are known to lick and clean their young immediately upon birth.
 This is done for a few reasons:

 - to remove the scent of birth to ward off predators